ChrisYoxall/go.learning/readme.md

 Types are either value or reference types, where reference means the type has a reference to another type:
 - Value types: bool, integer, float, string, array and struct.
 - Reference types: slice, map, channel, pointer, interface and functions.

+When those reference types above are not set to a value, nil (not null) is used.

 Can create anonymous types which are useful if you need a data structure that won't be used again, perhaps when marshaling/unmarshalling data or passing data to a template.
 For example: